-The title of this project refers and pays tribute to Spike Lee’s commercials for Nike’s Air Jordan.
-Michael Jordan, absolute icon, plays his own role.
+The title of this project is a references and a tribute to Spike Lee’s commercials for Nike’s Air Jordan where Michael Jordan, the absolute icon, plays his own role.

-For this photographic project, I asked sneaker fans to pose with their favorite pair.
-The shooting was accompanied by a conversation to make them comfortable and to learn more about their love for these shoes.
+During the shooting, I’ve been chatting with them, to make them feel more comfortable and to learn more about their love for these shoes.

-If the majority has never thought of it, they admit that their passion can sometimes seem out of the ordinary.
-And if we define fetishism as a cult of something, everyone recognizes it at least a little.
+If the majority of them never thought about it, they admit that their passion can sometimes seem out of the ordinary.
+And if we define the fetishism as a cult towards something, all of them recognize themselves in this, at least a little bit.

-exhibited at Galerie LSB, Montreal, Canada, Augut 6 > September 30, 2015
+exhibited at Galerie LSB, Montreal, Canada, August 6 > September 30, 2015

 Click on the pic below to enlarge this part of the project.